nobruinfo/midnightmega/readme.md

 Please be aware currently Midnight Mega is in an unstable state, it might handle your .d81 and real disk drive inserted diskettes maliciously.
 Expect data loss.
-Feedbacks welcome as issue tickets.
+Feedback welcome as issue tickets.

 ## ninja